fairlight1337/homeshell/README.md

     - `Ctrl-O` - Save file
     - `Ctrl-K` - Cut current line to clipboard
     - `Ctrl-U` - Paste line from clipboard
+    - `Ctrl-A` - Jump to start of line
+    - `Ctrl-E` - Jump to end of line
     - Arrow keys - Navigate (with auto-scrolling)
     - Home/End - Jump to start/end of line
     - Backspace/Delete - Remove characters